LLENN8/MisaKeylogger/README.md

 ## Disclaimer

-The author of this software is not responsible for any misuse, damage, or legal implications resulting from the use of this program. **MisaKeylogger is provided for educational and research purposes only**.
+The author of this software is not responsible for any misuse, damage, or legal implications resulting from the use of this program. **MisaKeylogger is provided for educational purposes only**.
 It is the responsibility of the user to comply with all applicable laws and regulations governing the use of such software.

 ## License